 The Wendigo myth has long intrigued me, and the lack of a really great Wendigo horror movie has long pained me.
 The closest we have to one is Ravenous, which is a good movie, but I’d say it’s more “Wendigo-inspired.”
-It does not embrace the mythology the way Antlers clearly appears to, with its unbelievably good, almost wordless first trailer.
+It does not embrace the mythology, while Antlers at least alludes to it in its unbelievably good, almost wordless first trailer.

 Peninsula (Train to Busan 2)